 1. The Tower Wasn’t Made to Stand Forever

 The Eiffel Tower was built as a temporary display for the 1889 World Fair in Paris, which commemorated the French Revolution's 100th anniversary.
 In an attempt to extend the Tower’s life, Gustave Eiffel erected a radio antenna and wireless telegraph transmitter in the Tower.
 The French government decided that the tower was too useful to be dismantled.
 The Eiffel Tower is still used to broadcast radio and television programs around the world today.

 The tower's metal contracts in the winter and expands in the summer allowing the tower to change in size throughout the year.The Eiffel Tower's height can change by up to 15 cm.
 This happens because puddled iron, which the Tower is made out of, is sensitive to the variations in temperature.
 So, when temperatures rise, the Tower increases in size, thanks to thermal expansion and during winter the structure contracts.

 3. The Tower Can Move

 The tower was crafted to resist gusty winds.
 However, it does sway during a storm and if the weather conditions worsen you can see it move.
 It’s not the only weather phenomenon that makes the tower move.
 Apart from making it expand, the sun also causes the tower to tilt away from it.
 Since the sun hits only one out of the four slides, the Eiffel Tower tends to lean.
-On a clear dat, the top of the tower can move in circular curve of 15 centimeters in diameter.
+On a clear day, the top of the tower can move in a circle 15 centimeters in diameter.